black-ghost-off/ESP32-BLE-Controller/README.md

 - `MultiFunctionalHID.ino` - Advanced usage with all features demonstrated

 This multi-HID functionality is particularly useful for:
-- **Gaming applications** where you need gamepad controls plus keyboard shortcuts
+- **Gaming applications** where you need Controller controls plus keyboard shortcuts
 - **Accessibility devices** that combine multiple input methods
 - **Remote control applications** with comprehensive input capabilities
 - **Creative/productivity tools** that benefit from multiple input modalities